tomasmark79/bitwig/README.md

 As another option, how to control Bitwig Studio under all circumstances, was to try hacking into the MIDI channel and controlling the MIDI sequences directly.
 But that's something I haven't been able to do yet, and I'm not sure that the effort put into developing something like this will be worthwhile in the end.

 ## success
-**Finally, I came up with the idea of ​​using an ordinary 5-button mouse as the Bitwig Studio transport controller.
+**Finally, I came up with the idea of ​​using an ordinary 5-button 🐁mouse🐁 as the Bitwig Studio transport controller.
 And as it turns out, not only is it great, but it's also perfectly user-friendly and I got used to it immediately.
 Come with me and see how I came up with it.
 And in case you have any other interesting idea, don't hesitate to send it to me!**

 ## installation